 Before we dive in, if you need an overview on website accessibility, check out Natalie’s post on What you need to know about website ADA compliance.

-What is a website accessibility statement?
+What is an ADA accessible statement?

-A website accessibility statement is a message to your visitors about your commitment to making your website content accessible to everyone.
+An ADA accessible statement is a message to your visitors about your commitment to making your website content accessible to everyone.
 Specifically, it’s often a single page on your website outlining the policies, goals, and current methods on making your website content and services accessible to people with disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

 Why do you need it?